Design Patterns is an important subject to any developer and so you can expect a post about them every once in a while.

-The Factory Method is an object-oriented creational design pattern which deals with the problem of creating objects without having to specify the exact class of object that that should be created.
-Let's build a simple example to illustrate the concept.
+The Factory Method is an object-oriented creational design pattern that deals with the problem of creating objects without having to specify the exact class of object that should be created.
+Let’s build a simple example to illustrate the concept.

 We’ll create a class that will deal with names.
 That class will store the first and last names and will provide methods to get them.

 class Name: def __init__(self): self.first = "" self.last = "" def get_first(self): return self.first def get_last(self): return self.last

 Now, when we create a class to deal with names, we will pass it a string and that string can come in many formatss.
 For the sake of simplicity of this example we will be limited to two formats:

 - “FirstName LastName”, which will be handled by the FirstFirst class;